edouardu/edouardu.github.com/_posts/2017-05-22-the-design-of-sustainability.md

 —

-_An essay written in my second year of undergraduate studies, reposted here while exploring personal archives_
+_An essay written in my second year of undergraduate studies (it is rough, folks), reposted here while exploring personal archives_

 —